AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 ###Line Marker

 Line Marker is similar to Range Marker, but there's no area to be shown with Line Markers - only single lines, which can represent some limits.
-To set any parameters to this marker, use the {api:anychart.core.axisMarkers.Line}**.lineMarker()**{api} method.
+To set any parameters to this marker, use the {api:anychart.core.axisMarkers.Line}lineMarker(){api} method.

 The following code will help you to add a Line Marker to your chart: